 - If needed, the caramel cream cheese frosting can be kept tightly covered in the mixing bowl in the fridge overnight.
 Before using, allow the frosting to come to room temperature, then re-whip using your mixer.

-- I recommend keeping the apple cider whoopie pies tightly wrapped in plastic wrap in an airtight container, and in the fridge for 3 to 5 days.
-Or, you can tightly wrap them in plastic wrap, place them in a sealed freezer bag or container, and keep in the freezer where they can last about 3 months.
+I recommend keep the apple cider whoopie pies tightly wrapped in plastic wrap and stored in an airtight container.
+In the refrigerator, they will last 3 to 5 days.
+Freezing them will last about 3 months.
 Allow them to come to room temperature before eating.

 whoopie pie cakes

-- 1 cup Apple Cider, boiled down to ¼ cup (not to be confused with apple cider vinegar))
+- 1 cup Apple Cider (boiled down to ¼ cup (not to be confused with apple cider vinegar))

 caramel cream cheese frosting